What is Software Firewall? Key Types and How It Works

 There are hardware firewalls and software firewalls.
 Firewalls work by inspecting network traffic and applying rules to allow or block it.

-Hardware firewalls protect an entire network.
+Hardware firewall protect an entire network.
 On the other hand, software firewalls protect individual devices.

 A software-defined firewall is a type of security tool used in virtualized or cloud environments.
 It provides firewall functionality using software that can be managed through a central interface.
 Also, it is often integrated into cloud systems.